 Master's Exam Policy

 2021 Spring master's exam flyer.
-The deadline to sign-up for the 2021 Spring master's exams is the end of Sunday, February 28.
-Sign up via this Google form.
+The deadline to sign-up for the 2021 Spring master's exams has passed.
 Old MS exams and other exam materials are available via this Google Drive folder .
 You will need to be logged in with your Portland State University ODIN account to access the sign up form and the folder.

 Examinations are given in following subject areas: